 Purveyor highlights include:

 - The fine folks at Blue Oven Bakery are supplying wood for the fireplace and the irresistible, wood-fired bread.
-Located in Williamsburg, Ohio, Mark and Kate are committed to making bread the old fashioned way, with loaves that are made by hand and baked in a wood-fired blue stone oven.
+Located in Williamsburg, Ohio, Mark and Sara are committed to making bread the old fashioned way, with loaves that are made by hand and baked in a wood-fired blue stone oven.

 - 21c founders Laura Lee Brown and Steve Wilson’s Woodland Farm in Goshen, Kentucky is supplying hormone-free, grass-fed bison.